IainMF/Mens_Rights_NZ/Discrimination/different treatment.md

 ## Special treatment for women
 Preferential treatment for women is may or may not be discrimination against men.

+## Temporary special measures
+> ...States parties are encouraged, among other possible steps, to adopt temporary special measures in order to accelerate the achievement of equality...
+ICESCR General Comment 20, paragraph 38

 ## When different treatment is justified
 Sometimes, to protect and ensure human rights, different treatment is justified.
 For example,